cjgdev/midi-markdown/docs/developer-guide/contributing.md

 **To Reproduce**
 Steps to reproduce:
-1. Create MML file with...
+1. Create MMD file with...
-2. Run `midimarkup compile ...`
+2. Run `mmdc compile ...`
 3. See error

 **Expected behavior**